JackGeraghty/AQP/README.md

 ### How the Pipeline is Created

 The pipeline is defined as a collection of connected nodes.
 This information is described through a JSON configuration file.
-This file is passed to the program on startup as a command-line argument, ``--graph_config_path``, which has a default value of ``config/graph.json``.
+This file is passed to the program on startup as a command-line argument, ``--graph_config_path``.
 Each entry in the JSON file is used to describe some node in the pipeline.
 The key for an entry is used as a unique id for each node and is how nodes are connected together.
 The values associated with the key are then used as the construction parameters for a node, with some extra parameters, such as ``children`` and ``type`` being used to facilitate the creation of connections between nodes and instructing the pipeline in which type of node to create.

 ### Example